RachelWealth/Vulnerabilities_IOT/README.md

-# Pleaseread the note in Master branch
+# Please read the note in Master branch